Introduction

 Admin Report – Global Overview

-Summarising report for administrators covering all problematic clients:
+A summary report for administrators covering every problematic client:

 Content: